Deep Learning

 CNNs are ideal for image processing tasks and excel in extracting patterns like edges, textures, and objects within visual data by using filters that detect spatial relationships.

-• Use Cases: Image classification, Object detection
+• Use Cases: Image classification, object detection

 • Compute Requirements: High GPU compute requirements since visual processing is GPU intensive

-• Notable Architectures: EfficientNet, ResNet, CNNs with Attention Mechanisms
+• Notable Architectures: EfficientNet, ResNet, CNNs with attention mechanisms

 Convolutional Neural Networks have been around for quite some time now, using weights and parameters to evaluate, classify, and detect objects in computer vision models.
 With the surge of the transformer architecture, ViTs or Vision Transformers have also become a strong alternative.